 I guess it’s pretty typical.
 You tend not to see the tourist attractions of your own city, because you take it for granted.
-I mean, I’ve been to the famous Batu Caves temple in Kuala Lumpur once before – but only because a new foreign friend wanted to see it.
-So when my colleague – herself newly returned from diaspora – suggested going to Batu Caves on Thaipusam day, I figured, if not now, then when?
+I mean, I’ve been to the famous Batu Caves Hindu temple in Kuala Lumpur once before, but only because a new foreign friend wanted to see it.
+So, when my colleague – herself newly returned from diaspora – suggested going to Batu Caves on the Thaipusam festival, I figured, if not now, then when?

-- 4 Kavadi Procession at Batu Caves on Thaipusam
+- Kavadi procession at Batu Caves on Thaipusam

-- 7 So, is Batu Caves on Thaipusam Day Worth the Trip?
+- So, is Batu Caves on Thaipusam Day worth the trip?

-- 8 Tips for Visiting Batu Caves for the Thaipusam Festival
+- Tips for visiting Batu Caves for the Thaipusam festival

 Not being Hindu myself, my knowledge of Thaipusam is fairly superficial.
 But in a nutshell, Thaipusam is a Hindu holy day related to the theology around the deity, Lord Muruga.

-In Malaysia, the cave temple of Batu Caves is the focal point of the celebration, as it is a temple dedicated to this god.
-So, devout pilgrims bring offerings to Lord Muruga and make their way to Batu Caves in the days coming up to, and culminating on, Thaipusam day.
+In Malaysia, the cave temple of Batu Caves is a key focal point of the celebration, as it is a temple dedicated to this god.
+Devout pilgrims bring offerings to Lord Muruga and make their way to Batu Caves in the days coming up to, and culminating on, Thaipusam day.

 One of the more famous features of Thaipusam pilgrimage is the kavadi.
 This is a rite related to the fulfilment of a supplication made to the deity, and involves some kind of physical burden.

-Visually striking, it often involves bearing a decorated canopies up to the temple, or pots of milk.
-Some have spears pierced across the cheeks, or hooks upon their flesh.
+Visually striking, it often involves bearing decorated canopies up to the temple, or pots of milk.
+Some pilgrims have spears pierced across their cheeks, or hooks upon their flesh.
 Man, woman, or even child, the devout offer their devotion in this way on Thaipusam.

 You see, when you ask, ‘when is such and such festival’, what you’re really asking is, ‘give me the date in my calendar‘.
-And so, it appears to move, because they all reckon years differently, have different rules in deciding when a holy day is, and the lunar ones correct against the solar Gregorian calendar differently (or in the case of the Islamic calendar – not at all).
+And so, it appears to move, because the different groups all reckon years differently, have different rules in deciding when a holy day is, and the various lunar calendars correct against the solar Gregorian calendar differently (or in the case of the Islamic calendar, not at all).

-Thaipusam occurs in the early part of the year, in the Tamil month of Thai, which corresponds to a day in late January to early February.
+But to answer the question: Thaipusam occurs in the early part of the year, in the Tamil month of Thai, which corresponds to a day sometime in late January to early February.